realsirjoe/remindcal/README.md

     REM 2023-12-23 MSG Christmas Party

+For irregular complex events like easter:

+    REM [easterdate(year(today()))+1] MSG Easter Monday

 More examples are on the [Remind Wiki](https://dianne.skoll.ca/wiki/Remind)

-When you are done simply exit your editor and you'll be back in remindcal with your event added This workflow allows me to store all my events in a maintainable format while sticking to the unix philosophy
+When you are done simply exit your editor and you'll be back in remindcal with your event added.
+This workflow allows me to store all my events in a maintainable format while sticking to the unix philosophy.
+There is also many great third party libraries that let you sync with iCal, CalDAV and more on the remind webpage.